 10. Use an online distribution service

 Press release distribution services like Medianet can go a long way in getting the right eyes on your announcement.
 The most valuable currency in the world of earned media is trust.
-Medianet’s close relationships with Australia’s most influential newsrooms and an exclusive partnership with AAP lets you leverage the trust we’ve built with newsrooms and journalists over more than 30 years.
+Medianet’s close relationships with Australia’s most influential newsrooms lets you leverage the trust we’ve built with media outlets and journalists over more than 30 years.

 With our platform, you can access a broad suite of powerful tools that help break through cluttered inboxes to put you ahead in the race to win journalists’ precious attention.
 We support you to ensure every campaign is optimised, so you’re always pitching the right way.